I Can See Your Voice Thailand season 4

 The fourth season of the Thai television mystery music game show I Can See Your Voice Thailand premiered on Workpoint TV on 4 November 2020.

 At the time of filming during the COVID-19 pandemic, health and safety protocols are also implemented.

 Gameplay

 Formats

 According to the original South Korean rules, the guest artist(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

-For games played under the "battle format" (from Giọng ải giọng ai; in 19 episodes), two opposing guest artists eliminate one singer each during the proper game phase, and then remain one singer each to join the final performance.
-At the end of a game, the following conditions for winning mystery singers chosen by opposing guest artists, depending on the outcome of final performances, if:
+For games played under the "battle format" (from Giọng ải giọng ai), two opposing guest artists eliminate one singer each during the proper game phase, and then keep one singer each to join the final performance.
+The winner is determined by the remaining mystery singers, who are chosen by opposing guest artists, as per specific winning condition depends on the outcome of their final performance, if: